Compositional Shape Analysis with Shared Abduction and Biabductive Loop Acceleration (Extended Version): Sound Branching Analysis with Shared Abduction

-For better readability, we denote program locations with their respective lines in the listing and only show the current postconditions with the highest line number for each branch.
-Furthermore, we add subscripts to uniquely identify the different current postconditions and worlds.
-At the outer \texttt{if-then-else}, the current postcondition is split into two as the branching condition can only be used for assume-as-assume due to its non-determinism.
+We denote program locations with their respective lines in the listing and only show the current post-conditions with the highest line number for each branch.
+Furthermore, we add subscripts to identify the different current post-conditions and worlds uniquely.
+At the outer \texttt{if-then-else}, the current post-condition is split into two as the branching condition cannot be related to the function arguments due to non-determinism.
 We further ignore the condition in the formula as it has no further relevance either way.

-If the analysis choses, w.l.o.g., to first proceed with Current Postcondition $1$, it will learn that $X.\texttt{data}$ needs to be allocated and share this information with the rest of the world:
+If the analysis chooses w.l.o.g.~to first proceed with post-condition $1$, it will abduce that $X.\texttt{data}$ needs to be allocated and share this information with the rest of the world:

-Thus, the current postcondition in the \texttt{then} branch now also requires as a precondition that $X.\texttt{data}$ is allocated and will not be unsound due to missing this information.
-The analysis can then chose to proceed with Current Postcondition $0$ and find that it can apply assume-as-assert at that point.
-This leads to a world split based on whether $Y$ is $\Null$:
+Thus, the current post-condition in the \texttt{then} branch now also requires as a pre-condition that $X.\texttt{data}$ is allocated and will not be unsound due to missing this information.
+The analysis can then choose to proceed with the current post-condition $0$ and find that it can relate the branching condition with the function arguments.
+Therefore, the world needs to be split, as the two cases of condition are expressed as part of the world's pre-condition.
+To be more precise, the world is split based on whether $Y$ is $\Null$ (with omitted anchor equalities):

-The two worlds will then learn different required preconditions in further steps and finally result in the following contracts for the function \texttt{nested}:
+The two worlds will then abduce different required pre-conditions in further steps and finally result in the following (simplified) contracts for the function \texttt{nested}:

 \end{example}